Add a Little Wild to Your Inbox?

 No spam ever.
 We Promise!

 The Morchella genus has been the subject of fascination and debate for centuries.
-Mycologists (mushroom scientists) cannot agree on how many subspecies of Morchella there are and the nomenclature is constantly under revision but hey… ‘a rose by any other name would smell as sweet?”
+Mycologists (mushroom scientists) cannot agree on how many subspecies of Morchella there are and the nomenclature is constantly under revision.
+However, doesn’t “a rose by any other name would smell as sweet?”
 Everyone can agree that morels are delicious and nutritious.

 Morels vary tremendously in appearance.
-Their shape can be oblong to bulbous, their color can be blonde to grey, their size can be smaller than your fingertip to larger than your hand.
-However they all have what’s typically described as a honeycomb like exterior.
-Bees are are more methodical than mycelium though so the ‘combs’ or pits on the outside of morels that can be tight or loose and form an imperfect pattern.
+Their shape can be oblong to bulbous.
+Their color can be blonde to grey.
+Their size can be smaller than your fingertip to larger than your hand.
+Their most identifiable characteristic is what’s typically described as a honeycomb like exterior.
+Bees are are more methodical though.
+The ‘combs’ or pits on the outside of morels can be tight or loose and form an imperfect pattern.
 The inside of morels are hollow and white’ish and up close you can detect a goosebump-like texture.
-The base of the cap joins to a white’ish stem which can be short or tall and the hollow of the cap runs continuous into the stem.
+The base of the cap joins to a white’ish stem which can be short or tall and the hollow of the cap runs continuous into the stem (this is important to distinguish it from some false morels).

-They’re delicious.
+They are delicious.
 Even people who say they don’t like mushrooms often fall in love with morels.
-Those folks generally find the texture of mushrooms slippery, slimy, or otherwise off putting.
-Morels are very unique, with a meaty texture and an earthy and nutty flavour.
+These people generally find the texture of mushrooms slippery, slimy, or otherwise off putting.
+Morels are unique with their meaty texture and an earthy and nutty flavour.

-Morels are one of the rock stars in the food world because they’re so hard to find, so expensive, and so exotic looking.
+They have a big reputation.
+Morels are a bit of a rock star in the food world because they’re so hard to find, so expensive, and so exotic looking.
 They are usually reserved for fancy meals with fancy wine and meats.

 Words can only go so far.
 As described above they are earthy and nutty, woodsy and toasted.
 The flavour is deep as opposed to strong and distinct without being weird.
 Their texture is meaty but in a tender way.
 Certainly a satisfying morsel of protein but not squishy or chewy.
 Morels don’t offend palettes or overpower dishes, and yet they stand above and apart.
 Every bite of a meal with morels is the best bite.